MuJSh/YuqiangZhangLab.github.io/_pages/ZYQ.md

 #### <b>HONORS AND AWARDS (PARTIAL)</b>

-<p style="text-indent:-2em;padding:2em"> 2022 <b>Early Career Geoscience Faculty Workshop: Teaching, Research and <br>Managing Your</b> Careeracceptance<p>
+2022 <b>Early Career Geoscience Faculty Workshop: Teaching, Research and <br>Managing Your</b> Careeracceptance
 One article (Shindell et al., 2020) listed as <b>“ Top Cited Article 2020 - 2021”</b>
-One article ( Parson et al., 2021 ) listed as a <b>“Editors’ Highlights of Social Science”</b> from Nature Communication
+One article (Parson et al., 2021) listed as a <b>“Editors’ Highlights of Social Science”</b> from Nature Communication
-One article ( Miyazaki et al., 2020 ) listed as <b>*Top 10% most downloaded in 2020 for the journal</b>
+One article (Miyazaki et al., 2020) listed as <b>*Top 10% most downloaded in 2020 for the journal</b>
 One article (Silva et al., 2013) listed as <b>“Editorial Highlights in 2013”</b> and <b>“Editorial Highlights of 2006 - 2016”</b> in journal Environmental Research Letter
 2020 IOP Publishing Environmental Research Letter <b>Outstanding Reviewer Award for 2019</b>
-2020 EGU Roland Schlich T ravel A ward
+2020 EGU Roland Schlich TravelA ward

 </div>